emg184/EthanBlog/_posts/2020-01-02-scotty-tutorial-part-1.markdown

 ...
 ```

 Now for password we want to ensure that the password follows some strength criteria.
-Lets sat that we need at least 8 characters and we need to make sure that we have at least one upper case and 1 special or numeric character.
+Lets say that we need at least 8 characters and we need to make sure that we have at least one upper case and 1 special or numeric character.
 We could write a Regex but lets have some fun with haskell and skip introducing a new package.
 Here is a super quick rudimentary solution I came up with.

 *src/Lib.hs*
 ```haskell